veracity/veracity-documentation/common/markdown/web-security-guidelines/web-security-guidelines.md

 Websites are public facing and respond to requests crafted by users.
 Most often these requests are done by a browser that follows the specification and send properly formatted requests, but there is nothing stopping anyone from building a malicious payload and sending it directly to your application or even tampering with your client-side javascript in order to try to gain access or steal information.
 When building application (and especially single-page web applications) you should follow these guidelines:

-- Treat andy data from the user as suspect until you sanitize and validate it.
+- Treat any data from the user as suspect until you sanitize and validate it.
 Injection attacks are still the [number 1 security threat online](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).
 - Secure your REST endpoints as if they are the first contact point for your users even if you have implemented security client-side.
 - Do not expose secret configuration parameters in client-side javascript.
 - Remember anything your server sends out can be read by attackers.